-Model Training Program for Medical Uses of Radionuclides, Sealed Sources, and Medical Devices Containing Sealed Sources
+Model Training Program for Medical Uses of Radionuclides, Sealed Sources, And Medical Devices Containing Sealed Sources

-Personnel will receive instruction before assuming duties with, or in the vicinity of, radioactive materials during annual refresher training, and whenever there is a significant change in duties, regulations, terms of the license, or type of radioactive material or therapy device used.
-Records of worker training will be maintained for at least 3 years.
+Personnel will receive instruction before assuming duties with, or in the vicinity of, radioactive materials during annual refresher training, and whenever there is a significant change in duties, regulations, terms of the license, or type of radioactive material.
+Records of worker training will be maintained for at least three years.
 The training records will include the date of the instruction or training and the name(s) of the attendee(s) and instructor(s).